Lumbar Spinal Stenosis is a narrowing of the space between vertebrae where the spinal cord and the spinal nerves travel.

 It is a diagnostic term to describe lower back pain with or without weakness and loss of sensation in the legs.
 It is a very common condition brought on mostly by aging and the accompanying degeneration of the spine.

-As we age, our spine loses a lot of its youthful vitality.
-Discs compress, muscles, ligaments, and tendons weaken.
+As we age, discs compress, muscles, ligaments, and tendons weaken.
 With the spine weakened, the boney structures of the vertebrae begin to overgrow (osteoarthritis) as a means to stabilize the structure.
 The new boney mass begins to encroach on the openings in the spine that the nerves and spinal canal pass through.
 As the openings begin to narrow, the spinal canal and nerves rub against the bone causing irritation, inflammation and the symptoms of stenosis mentioned above.

 Many patients come into our office with a date for surgery or, and more unfortunate, a diagnosis of failed back surgery.
 For the patients who had put off surgery, they have explored their options and have discovered that surgery is not the answer for them.
 For the patients who had the surgery, they need more options than before.